 The green arrow is pointing to the ConfigMgr database name which is being used by SSRS.
 The red arrow shows you which account is accessing the ConfigMgr database whenever reports are executed.
 You can find this information by reviewing the reporting point’s properties in the ConfigMgr console.

 You can find the one supported configuration by reviewing the SSRS data source properties found on the SSRS web interface under the main ConfigMgr_<your site code> folder.

 Thank you S. D’Souza for the questions!
-I hope that this helps and make sure to read tomorrow’s post about the SSRS report execution workflow from the ConfigMgr console.
+I hope that this helps.
+Make sure to read tomorrow’s post about the SSRS report execution workflow from the ConfigMgr console.

 If you have any questions about which security accounts are used within ConfigMgr SSRS report execution, feel free to contact me @GarthMJ.
 And, make sure to follow my posts on the Enhansoft blog site.